wolkykim/GoMapLLRB/README.md

 This is a GoLang version of the C implementation in [qLibc](https://github.com/wolkykim/qlibc) library.

-# GoMapLLRB vs Build-in map
+# GoMapLLRB vs Built-in map

 |                     | GoMapLLRB    | Built-in map |
 | ------------------- | :----------: | :----------: |